kabtoffe/xrm-powershell-advanced-function-generator/README.md

 - Set-XrmAccount
 - Remove-XrmAccount

 To get a nice ordered attribute list to use with this you should probably do it in Excel.
-But you can use the Xrm.Data-cmdlets and crm metadata like this if you like:
+But you can use the Xrm.Data-cmdlets and crm metadata like this if you like.
+If you run into duplicate displaynames you need to filter those our.
+Might be easier to just filter to the attributes you actually need.
 ```
 $Attributes = Get-CrmEntityAttributes -EntityLogicalName account |
     Where-Object { "picklist","string","lookup" -contains $_.AttributeType -and $_.DisplayName.UserLocalizedLabel.Label -ne $null } |